-- 3.4 Sites included within the SHELAA have been and are identified from the following sources: - Any sites allocated in the Craven Local Plan (adopted 1999) which have not been delivered; - Housing allocations in the adopted Craven Local Plan (2012-2032); - Employment allocations in the adopted Craven Local Plan (2012-2032); - Mixed use allocation in the adopted Craven Local Plan (2012-2032); - Regeneration opportunity sites allocations in the adopted Craven Local Plan (2012-2032); - Sites with extant and implemented planning permissions for housing or economic development; - Refused applications whilst a site may have been refused planning permission it has still been included as it may be possible to overcome the reason(s) for refusal at a later stage and the land is still considered available; - Withdrawn applications as the land is still considered available;

-- Sites identified in the Council's Employment Land Review with potential for employment development. - Sites put forward during the Council's 'call for sites' process; - Sites on the Council's Brownfield Land Register which are not already contained within the SHELAA.
+- 3.4 Sites included within the SHELAA have been and are identified from the following sources: - Any sites allocated in the Craven Local Plan (adopted 1999) which have not been delivered; - Land allocated for housing in the adopted Craven Local Plan (2012-2032) or 'made' Neighbourhood Plans; - Land allocated for employment in the adopted Craven Local Plan (2012-2032) or 'made' Neighbourhood Plans; - Land allocated for a mixed of uses in the adopted Craven Local Plan (2012-2032) or 'made' Neighbourhood Plans; - Land allocated as regeneration opportunity sites in the adopted Craven Local Plan (2012-2032) or 'made' Neighbourhood Plans; - Sites with extant and implemented planning permissions for housing or economic development; - Refused applications whilst a site may have been refused planning permission it has still been included as it may be possible to overcome the reason(s) for refusal at a later stage and the land is still considered available; - Withdrawn applications as the land is still considered available; - Sites identified in the Council's Employment Land Review with potential for employment development. - Sites put forward during the Council's 'call for sites' process; - Sites on the Council's Brownfield Land Register which are not already contained within the SHELAA.